TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-09-18-Gerrymandering.markdown

 ![gerry2]({{TiffanyVlaar.github.io}}/pics/gerry2.png)
 ![gerry2]({{TiffanyVlaar.github.io}}/pics/Croc.JPG)

-A characteristic of gerrymandering were often thought to be weirdly-shaped boundaries (hence the name gerrymandering - originating from salamanders and the name of the guy (Governor Gerry) who first introduced the term).
+A characteristic of gerrymandering were often thought to be weirdly-shaped boundaries (hence the name gerrymandering - originating from salamanders and the name of the guy (Governor Gerry) who first introduced the term [1]).
 Therefore, compactness of the drawn constituencies has often been used as a measure of fairness.
-However, this is neither a necessary nor sufficient condition for detecting gerrymandering.
+However, this is neither a necessary nor sufficient condition for detecting gerrymandering [2].
 Sampling methods offer a viable alternative.

+ [1] Griffith, E. (1907).
+The Rise and Development of the Gerrymander, Chicago: Scott, Foresman and Co.

+[2] Young, H. (1988).
+Measuring the Compactness of Legislative Districts.
+Legislative Studies Quarterly, 13(1), pp.105-115.